pzqkent/deep_learning/README.md

-# deep_learning
+# deep_learning specialization
-This repository is only for reviewing the algorithm using in those projects.
+This repository is only for reviewing the algorithm using in those assignments.